PredictiveEcology/SpaDES-modules/README.md

     downloadModule(name = "moduleName", path = saveTo)

 This will download and unzip the module files in the directory speficied by `saveTo`.

+## Other modules

+For a list of other modules currently in development, see [here](https://github.com/PredictiveEcology/SpaDES-modules/wiki/Current-modules-in-development).